How You Can Cope With A Perpetually Angry Spouse

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Being in a relationship with an angry partner, such as angry husbands, can feel overwhelming at times, especially when you sense a constant presence of anger or negativity.
-However, there is help available for overcoming the anger that arises from this situation.
+Being in a relationship with an angry partner, such as an angry husband, can feel overwhelming at times, especially when you sense a constant presence of anger or negativity.
+However, there is help available for overcoming the emotions and results that may arise from this situation.
 In some cases, men experience more benefits when discussing the roots of their anger in a safe, comfortable environment.
 There are also ways you can learn to cope with the effects of your partner’s anger and develop healthy relationships.
 For many couples experiencing relationship problems, spending time in counseling can be a powerful resource, but there are also other methods you can try to get your relationship to a healthier place.

 Rawpixel